 Charlottesville Commercial Litigation Attorney

-John has vast experience Charlottesville commercial litigation attorney, including in real estate disputes, land use litigation, zoning appeals, employment litigation, overtime litigation, mechanics lien matters, estate and probate litigation, injunctions, landlocked property easement disputes, temporary restraining orders, breach of contract disputes, uniform commercial code matters, shareholder disputes, limited liability company disputes, tortious interference claims, business torts, class action litigation, and fraudulent transfers.
+John has vast experience Charlottesville commercial litigation attorney, including in real estate disputes, land use litigation, zoning appeals, employment litigation, business conspiracy claims, misappropriation of trade secret claims, overtime litigation, mechanics lien matters, estate and probate litigation, injunctions, landlocked property easement disputes, temporary restraining orders, breach of contract disputes, uniform commercial code matters, shareholder disputes, limited liability company disputes, tortious interference claims, business torts, class action litigation, and fraudulent transfers.